-- The emergency contraceptive pill, because it is not a regular contraceptive method. it’s your plan B, back up or last resort when you did not use a regular contraceptive or used one incorrectly.
+- The emergency contraceptive pill, because it is not a regular contraceptive method and as the name goes, it’s your plan B, back up or last resort when you did not use a regular contraceptive or used one incorrectly.

-- The cycle counting method, because it requires you to abstain from sex during certain days of your cycle.
-It does not require you to actually ‘use something’ to prevent pregnancy.
+- The cycle counting method, because it requires you to abstain from sex during certain days of your cycle, and does not require you to actually ‘use something’ to prevent pregnancy.

 - Withdrawal or pull-out method, because it is single handedly responsible for many of the unwanted pregnancies that have occurred worldwide.